The convex core of quasifuchsian manifolds with particles: The geometry of the convex core

 \begin{thm} Suppose that $C(M)$ is not a totally geodesic surface.
 Then its boundary is the disjoint union of surfaces which are orthogonal to the singular locus.
 Each connected component of the singular locus of $M$ intersects $C(M)$ along a segment. \end{thm}

 The proof is a consequence of two lemmas, both stated under the hypothesis of the theorem.
-The second lemma in particular gives more precise informations on the geometry of the convex core.
+The second lemma in particular gives more precise informations on the geometry of the convex core, it is taken from \cite[Lemma A.14]{qfmp}.

 \begin{lemma} The boundary of $C(M)$ is a surface orthogonal to the singular locus. \end{lemma}